-Transformation Description map(func) It returns a new distributed dataset formed by passing each element of the source through a function func. filter(func) It returns a new dataset formed by selecting those elements of the source on which func returns true. flatMap(func) Here, each input item can be mapped to zero or more output items, so func should return a sequence rather than a single item. mapPartitions(func) It is similar to map, but runs separately on each partition (block) of the RDD, so func must be of type Iterator <t> =&gt; Iterator when running on an RDD of type T.</t> mapPartitionsWithIndex(f unc) It is similar to mapPartitions that provides func with an integer value representing the index of the partition, so func must be of type (Int, Iterator <t>) =&gt; Iterator when running on an RDD of type T.</t> sample(withReplacement , fraction, seed) It samples the fraction fraction of the data, with or without replacement, using a given random number generator seed. union(otherDataset) It returns a new dataset that contains the union of the elements in the source dataset and the argument. intersection(otherDataset ) It returns a new RDD that contains the intersection of elements in the source dataset and the argument. distinct([numPartitions])) It returns a new dataset that contains the distinct elements of the source dataset. groupByKey([numPartitions]) It returns a dataset of (K, Iterable) pairs when called on a dataset of (K, V) pairs. reduceByKey(func, [numPartitions]) When called on a dataset of (K, V) pairs, returns a dataset of (K, V) pairs where the values for each key are aggregated using the given reduce function func, which must be of type (V,V) => V. aggregateByKey(zeroValue)(seqOp, combOp, [numPartitions]) sortByKey([ascending], [numPartitions]) It returns a dataset of key-value pairs sorted by keys in ascending or descending order, as specified in the boolean ascending argument.
+Transformation Description map(func) It returns a new distributed dataset formed by passing each element of the source through a function func. filter(func) It returns a new dataset formed by selecting those elements of the source on which func returns true. flatMap(func) Here, each input item can be mapped to zero or more output items, so func should return a sequence rather than a single item. mapPartitions(func) It is similar to map, but runs separately on each partition (block) of the RDD, so func must be of type Iterator <t> => Iterator when running on an RDD of type T.</t> mapPartitionsWithIndex(f unc) It is similar to mapPartitions that provides func with an integer value representing the index of the partition, so func must be of type (Int, Iterator <t>) => Iterator when running on an RDD of type T.</t> sample(withReplacement , fraction, seed) It samples the fraction fraction of the data, with or without replacement, using a given random number generator seed. union(otherDataset) It returns a new dataset that contains the union of the elements in the source dataset and the argument. intersection(otherDataset) It returns a new RDD that contains the intersection of elements in the source dataset and the argument. distinct([numPartitions])) It returns a new dataset that contains the distinct elements of the source dataset. groupByKey([numPartitio ns]) It returns a dataset of (K, Iterable) pairs when called on a dataset of (K, V) pairs. reduceByKey(func, [numPartitions]) When called on a dataset of (K, V) pairs, returns a dataset of (K, V) pairs where the values for each key are aggregated using the given reduce function func, which must be of type $(V, V) \Rightarrow V$. aggregateByKey(zeroVal ue) (seqOp, combOp, [numPartitions]) When called on a dataset of (K, V) pairs, returns a dataset of (K, U) pairs where the values for each key are aggregated using the given combine functions and a neutral "zero" value.

-join(otherDataset, [numPartitions]) When called on datasets of type (K, V) and (K, W), returns a dataset of (K, (V, W)) pairs with all pairs of elements for each key.
+It returns a dataset of key-value pairs sorted by keys in ascending or descending order, as specified in the boolean ascending argument. join(otherDataset, [numPartitions]) When called on datasets of type (K, V) and (K, W), returns a dataset of (K, (V, W)) pairs with all pairs of elements for each key.
 Outer joins are supported through leftOuterJoin, rightOuterJoin, and fullOuterJoin. cogroup(otherDataset, [numPartitions]) When called on datasets of type (K, V) and (K, W), returns a dataset of (K, (Iterable, Iterable)) tuples.
 This operation is also called groupWith. cartesian(otherDataset) When called on datasets of types T and U, returns a dataset of (T, U) pairs (all pairs of elements). pipe(command, [envVars]) Pipe each partition of the RDD through a shell command, e.g. a Perl or bash script. coalesce(numPartitions) It decreases the number of partitions in the RDD to numPartitions. repartition(numPartitions) It reshuffles the data in the RDD randomly to create either more or fewer partitions and balance it across them. repartitionAndSortWithin Partitions(partitioner) It repartition the RDD according to the given partitioner and, within each resulting partition, sort records by their keys.